 “I guess so.”
 Truth be told, Rory wasn’t looking forward to it.
 The details of that night weren’t something he enjoyed calling to mind.
 The stench of death.
 Max’s eyes, rolling in terror in the filth-stained mask of her face.
 The way her body had lurched with the force of the athame sawing her flesh and bone.

 He told the tale start to finish, with as much detachment as he could muster.
-Jules took notes the whole time, his expression impassive, except at the moment when Rory mentioned the rotted meat Max had pulled out of her vagina.
-It wasn’t that the alchemist’s affect changed much even then—it was more that Rory saw his knuckles turning white on the hand that gripped his pen.
+Jules took notes the whole time, his expression impassive, except at the moment Rory mentioned the rotted meat Max had pulled out of her vagina.
+It wasn’t that the alchemist’s affect changed much even then—it was more that Rory noticed his knuckles turning white on the hand that gripped his pen.

 “How did you escape with her?”
 Jules asked, once Rory had finished describing the scene.

 Rory went silent a moment.
-“Just … grabbed her and left.”
+“Just…grabbed her and left.”